uhm-descartes/ee342/morea/cond_prob/experience-profall.md

 their religion?
 If you indeed wanted data on which religious groups you needed to do outreach for, what would you do?

-Note: there wasn't a policy from the Dept of Health to ask this question, the agent was just another karen/ken.
+(PS: there was no policy from the Department of Health to ask questions like this, I just got some overzealous karen/ken check me in.